MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 ## Allocate capacity

-Once entitled to AI Builder capacity, credits are unallocated and available as a pool on the tenant, which can be used on any environment.
+When a tenant has purchased  AI Builder capacity, corresponding credits are by default unallocated and available as a pool on the tenant.
+In this state, credits can be used on any environment.
 The administrator can restrict usage by allocating all credits to specific environments.
+Administrator can reserve some capacity to an environment by allocating an amount of credits to this environment.

 To learn how to allocate capacity in [Power Platform admin center](https://admin.powerplatform.microsoft.com/), go to [Allocate or change capacity in an environment] (/power-platform/admin/capacity-add-on#allocate-or-change-capacity-in-an-environment).
 To learn details on how to manage AI Builder capacity, go to [Manage capacity](administer.md#manage-capacity).